- Safety and Health Topics

 Botulism, Brucellosis, Campylobacter enteritis, Escherichia coli, Hepatitis A, Listeriosis, Salmonellosis, Shigellosis, Toxoplasmosis, Viral gastroenteritis, Taeniasis and Trichinosis are examples of foodborne diseases.

 The quality of food, and controls used to prevent foodborne diseases, are primarily regulated by the US Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC), and local public health authorities.
 These diseases may be occupationally related if they affect the food processors (e.g., poultry processing workers), food preparers and servers (e.g., cooks, waiters), or workers who are provided food at the worksite.

 Foodborne disease is addressed in specific OSHA standards for general industry and construction.

 Provides references that may aid in recognizing hazards associated with foodborne disease.

 Evaluation and Investigation

-evaluation of potential foodborne disease outbreaks.
+Provides references that may aid in the evaluation of potential foodborne disease outbreaks.